-The actions required for the appointment or renewal of any international consultant are as follows.
+The actions required for the initial appointment or renewal of any international consultant are as follows.
 Actions which are optional for renewal of a consultant are marked with an asterisk ().

-6.1 No later than 90 days prior to the desired appointment/renewal date, the cognizant corporate Regional President (collectively refers to a Regional President, Regional Vice President, or the Vice President of International Programs), or the company desiring to retain the services of the consultant, will submit an appointment package to the proposed consultant with the following enclosures:

-Application for International Consultant Appointment, Form No. C-704-1, or Application for International Consultant Renewal, Form No. C-704-2 (collectively, "Application"), as applicable;

-The Code which, in appropriate cases, should be provided in the native language of the consultant;

-()International Consultant Letter of Appointment, Form No. C-704-3;

-Disclaimer Letter, Form No. C-704-4;

-International Consultant Orientation to Lockheed Martin Corporation's Code of Ethics and Business Conduct ("Orientation"), Form No. C-704-5; and

-- ()Exhibit A, Lockheed Martin International Consultant Agreement Consultant , or Exhibit B, Lockheed Martin International Consultant Agreement Representative (collectively, "Agreement"), provided for information purposes only. - 6.2 The cognizant Regional President will: - 6.2.1 Perform a preliminary due diligence by meeting with the proposed consultant, visiting the proposed consultant's offices in the country where services would be performed, and obtaining an International Company Profile (ICP) () from the U.S. Embassy in that country (where available) or otherwise obtaining the evaluation of the U.S. Embassy relative to the consultant. - 6.2.2 Prepare a Regional President's Recommendation New International Consultant, Form No. C-704-6, or Regional President's Recommendation Renewal of International Consultant or Change in Product Coverage, Form No. C-704-7, (collectively, "Recommendation") as applicable, ensuring that the Recommendation fully justifies the retainer and/or commission recommended. - 6.2.3 Submit the application package (consisting of the Recommendation and ICP; the Code Acknowledgment Card, Application, Orientation and Disclaimer Letter completed and signed by the consultant; and other information deemed relevant or appropriate) to company Legal. - 6.3 Company Legal will: - 6.3.1 Review the due diligence and obtain a legal opinion from counsel in the country where the services would be performed that addresses the following: (a) whether the proposed agreement, including the proposed activities of the consultant as set forth therein, complies with local law; (b) whether the specific compensation to be paid complies with local law and does not seem unreasonable or excessive; (c) whether the proposed relationship with the consultant gives rise to concerns under local anti-bribery statutes and the FCPA; and (d) whether the proposed consultant could be considered to be a government official in that territory. - 6.3.2 Check references listed by the consultant and, as appropriate, consult with other companies working with the proposed consultant in the same or a related industry as an additional background check and to avoid potential conflicts of interest.
+- 6.1 No later than 90 days prior to the desired appointment/renewal date, the element desiring to retain the services of the consultant will submit an appointment package to the proposed consultant with the following enclosures: - .
+Application for International Consultant Appointment, Form No. C-704-1, or Application for International Consultant Renewal, Form No. C-704-2 (collectively, "Application"), as applicable; - . () The Code which, in appropriate cases, should be provided in the native language of the consultant; - . () International Consultant Letter of Appointment, Form No. C-704-3 (optional); - . () Disclaimer Letter, Form No. C-704-4; and - . () Exhibit A, Lockheed Martin International Consultant Agreement -Consultant, or Exhibit B, Lockheed Martin International Consultant Agreement -Representative (collectively, "Agreement"), provided for information purposes only. - 6.2 The cognizant Regional President will: - 6.2.1 () Perform a preliminary due diligence by meeting with the proposed consultant, visiting the proposed consultant's offices in the country where services would be performed, and obtaining an International Company Profile (ICP) from the US Embassy in that country (where available) or otherwise obtaining the evaluation of the US Embassy relative to the consultant. - 6.2.2 Prepare a Regional President's Recommendation New International Consultant, Form No. C-704-6, or Regional President's Recommendation Renewal of International Consultant or Change in Product Coverage, Form No. C-704-7 (collectively, "Recommendation") as applicable, ensuring that the Recommendation fully justifies the retainer and/or commission recommended. - 6.2.3 Submit the Recommendation and ICP (or US Embassy evaluation), and other information deemed relevant or appropriate to the requesting element. - 6.3 The element's Legal department will: - 6.3.1 Review the due diligence and obtain legal opinions from competent outside counsel that address the following: (a) whether the proposed agreement, including the proposed activities of the consultant as set forth therein, complies with local law; (b) whether the specific compensation to be paid complies with local law and does not seem unreasonable or excessive; (c) whether the proposed relationship with the consultant gives rise to concerns under local anti-bribery statutes and the FCPA; and (d) whether the proposed consultant could be considered to be a government official in that territory. - 6.3.2 Check references listed by the consultant and, as appropriate, consult with external companies working with the proposed consultant in the same or a related industry as an additional background check and to avoid potential conflicts of interest.